CheeseBench: Evaluating Large Language Models on Rodent Behavioral Neuroscience Paradigms: Discussion

 \emph{Context management.} The inverted history-length result ($h{=}1 > h{=}10$) suggests that the model cannot selectively attend to relevant past observations when mixed with stale ones.
 With $h{=}1$, the learnings field becomes the sole persistent memory, and the model appears to use it more effectively as a compressed summary.
 Again, this may reflect the specific prompting interface as much as an inherent limitation.

-\emph{Scaling saturation.} The plateau beyond 7B contrasts with typical NLP benchmark scaling.
+\emph{Scaling saturation.} The plateau beyond 7B \emph{within the open-weight Qwen2.5-VL family} contrasts with typical NLP benchmark scaling.
 One interpretation is that for procedural behavioral tasks, the bottleneck is not world knowledge or language understanding but the ability to plan under uncertainty given the information available in the prompt.
-However, we cannot rule out that a different prompt design or training procedure could unlock further gains at larger scales.
+The frontier results suggest that scale alone is not the limiting factor either: capability gains from frontier-lab post-training pipelines, not parameter count, appear to drive the additional 13--19 percentage points over the best open-weight model.

 \paragraph{Agent-Plus-Interface Evaluation.} Since observed performance is tightly coupled to interface design (history length, action batching, scratchpad size, prompt variant), CheeseBench should be understood as evaluating the \emph{agent-plus-interface system}, not raw latent model cognition.
 The ablation results demonstrate this clearly: the same model's performance ranges from 20\% to 57\% depending on interface parameters alone.
 This framing does not weaken the benchmark; it sharpens the question from ``how smart is the model?'' to ``how well does this agent configuration perform on procedural discovery tasks?''